The potential Blended Learning for digital natives compared to previous generations

 Growing up with Millennials and Generation Z

-In short, Blended Learning is presented as a preferred option to respond to the training expectations sought by Millennials and Generation Z. Not only because of what it offers today, but because it is a living learning methodology, in constant evolution, with an enormous potential to grow and adapt to the requirements of professions that we do not even know yet.
+In short, the potential of Blended Learning makes it the preferred option to respond to the training expectations sought by Millennials and Generation Z. Not only because of what it offers today, but because it is a living learning methodology, in constant evolution, with an enormous potential to grow and adapt to the requirements of professions that we do not even know yet.